Updated on: August 23, 2024

 Bottom Line:

-Norton 360 offers the best antivirus on the market with a fantastic Smart Firewall.
-While the Smart Firewall will give you tools to monitor your network and block network intrusions, the malware scanner detects and removes all kinds of malware from your devices.
-Norton also has great dark web monitoring, an unlimited-data VPN, web protection, and more.
+Norton 360 offers the best firewall on the market.
+It also happens to be the best overall antivirus suite in general.
+The Smart Firewall will give you tools to monitor your network and block network intrusions.
+It’s quite customizable and effective even against advanced threats.
+Norton also has a great malware scanner and extras like dark web monitoring, an unlimited-data VPN, web protection, and more.
 Each of its plans is backed by a risk-free 60-day money-back guarantee.

 Read the full Norton 360 review here

-Intego is a full-featured antivirus for Mac, and it comes with a great smart firewall.
-Not only does it provide excellent network monitoring tools, but it’s also highly secure with flawless malware detection rates, and it massively improves on Apple’s built-in security features.
-Intego isn’t free, but then the free products on my list like TinyWall don’t protect Mac computers.
+Intego is a full-featured antivirus for Mac, and it comes with a great firewall.
+Not only does Intego provide excellent network monitoring tools, but it’s also highly secure with flawless malware detection rates, and it massively improves on Apple’s built-in security features.
+It’s actually our top-rated antivirus for Mac.
+While Intego isn’t free, it offers a 30 day money-back guarantee, so you can try it out without any commitments.

 NetBarrier is also really easy to navigate, the layout is very intuitive, and while advanced Mac users will appreciate the customization options, beginners will be equally happy using the firewall with its default settings.